 1. To most people’s surprise you do not sprinkle sand on the shuffleboard table tops.
 What looks like sand is actually tiny beads of silicone that are sprinkled over the playing surface in order for the puck to glide.
 Typically called shuffleboard wax, it comes in 7 different speeds: #1 is the fastest and #7 is the slowest.

 2. Tables range in length from 9’ to 22’.
 The most common length for home use is 12’-16’.
 Official tournaments are played on 22’ long tables.
 Some bars in the Twin Cities Metro Area have tournament size shuffleboard tables.

-3. The playfield is made into one solid piece weighing on average 20 pounds per foot.
+3. The playfield is typically made into one solid piece weighing on average 20 pounds per foot.
 On a 22’ table that’s 440 pounds and that doesn’t even include the frame!
 Peters expert delivery crew members deliver and set-up these tables to ensure they arrive in mint condition.
 We do have the ability to order tables with a two piece playfield to fit through tighter entrances.
 Remember to consider how this will get into your home, especially a basement game room.

 4. The play surface is a durable poured resin top that’s ¼” thick and built to last a lifetime, although, some minor maintenance is still required.

 5. Different weather conditions such as humidity can affect the curve of the wood play field.
 Our shuffleboard tables come with climatic adjusters which are metal or wood adjustable braces on the underside of the table.
 This allows the user to adjust the curve of the wood play field that’s been affected by climate conditions.